|

 Output:

-The summary includes information about the model's name, primary floating point numeric type (denoted as "Dtype"), current device, input variables, output variables, parameters, and buffers (if any).
-Note that the variables and parameters are additionally marked with tensor types surrounded by square brackets, i.e., [SR2]
+The summary includes information about the model's name, input variables, output variables, parameters, and buffers (if any).
+Note that the variables and parameters are additionally marked with tensor types surrounded by square brackets, i.e., [SR2] and [Scalar].
+These are NEML2's primitive tensor types which will be extensively discussed in another set of tutorials (Tensors).

 Before going over model evaluation, let us zoom out from this particular example and briefly discuss the structure of NEML2 models.